Email FacebookTwitterMenu burgerClose thin

 I noticed you joined our list to access our free e-book on retirement planning.
 Are there any questions I could answer for you?
 If there’s something you’d like to discuss, reply to this email or give me a call at [your number].

 This is a no-pressure way to put yourself at the top of the prospect’s mind.
-And it includes a clear call to action, prompting them to reach out.
+It also includes a clear call to action, prompting them to reach out.

 Prospects don’t want to be bombarded with pushy sales calls or emails that have absolutely zero value.
 One of the most effective ways to follow up with a potential client is to provide something useful in every communication.